Sindhi clothing: Sindhi Suthan and Sindhi Cholo

-Women generally wear a dupatta or odani (Veil) with the Sindhi suthan and Sindhi cholo suit to cover their head and shoulders.
-In the past, women wore a thin muslin scarf (rawa) bigger than the present day dupattas.
+Women generally wear a dupatta or Rao (Veil) with the Sindhi suthan and Sindhi cholo, suit to cover their head and shoulders and is very important among Sindhi women for both religiously and culturally.
+In the past, women wore a thin muslin veil (rawa) bigger than the present day dupattas.

 Sindhi Julaba

 Very loose ankle length garment in hand loom or hand-blocked material with a hood attached, with tie string at "V" opening in the neck and side slits at lower part extending to lower hem.
 Worn with or without hood in the villages of Sindh and can also be embroidered.